TAIsRich/chuwa0403/ShortQuestions/hw5.md

+# 1. What is generic in Java? and type the generic code by yourself.
+# 2. Read those codes and type it one by one by yourself. the push the code to your branch.
+# 3. practice stream API at least 3 times.
+# 4. Practice Optional methods at least 2 times.
 # 5. Write the Singleton design pattern include eager load and lazy load.
 Here is an example of `eager load`
 ```